jdderks/jdderks/README.md

  - I also possess
    - MBO-Level 4 certificate in game development & software development
-   - Bachelor's Propedeutic year passed
+   - CMGT Bachelor's Propedeutic year passed at HKU

 [What do these stars mean to me?](https://github.com/jdderks/jdderks/blob/main/stars.md)